-The Library subscribes to thousands of electronic journals, books, and other databases for use by authorized users (current faculty, students, and staff and, in most cases, on-site visitors).
-The terms and conditions for using these resources are set out in electronic resource license agreements with each publisher.
+The Library subscribes to thousands of electronic journals, books, datasets, and other databases for use by authorized users (typically restricted to current faculty, students, and staff and, in most cases, on-site visitors).
+The terms and conditions for using these resources are set out in electronic resource license agreements that the Library signs with each publisher.

 - viewing, downloading, copying, printing, and saving a copy of search results